How our plans make life easier and your product better

 Our response to How do I do coaching development? is that there’s no one right way to start or run a coaching development program.
 Building better coaches doesn’t happen as the result of one thing.
 It’s a combination of several ingredients, but exploring these questions can help get you on the right track:

 - Do you have a clear company vision and value structure that all the coaches are aware of and have bought into?
 Your team should know and share your beliefs.
 Do they know why you opened a facility?
 Do the coaches share your ‘why,' purpose, or reason for showing up?
 Is what's meaningful to you meaningful to them?
-Do they believe in genuine CrossFit?
+Do they believe in your vision?
+Or genuine CrossFit?
 The goal is to hire people who share your values, people who believe what you believe and want to give their energy to co-creating that vision.
-We often ask ourselves What’s the new normal we want to create?
+We often ask ourselves What's the new normal we want to create?
 And then check-in to see if our coaches are onboard with creating that reality.

 - Do your coaches coach the full hour?
 From warmup to skill work to cool down?
 Not just during the workout.

 - Do your coaches use the same plan, or are they all making stuff up on the fly?
 Are your classes consistent from coach-to-coach?
 Does the coaching feel stale?

 Session planning is more than just programming.

-When you sign up with an online programming service, what you get is pretty barebones.
+When you sign up with an online programming service, what you often get is pretty barebones.
 Programming is typically a warmup and a workout.
-Sometimes the warmup is customized for the day, but that’s rare.
-As for the workout, most programs just include 2 levels/scales and they don’t give you anything more than that: two versions of the same workout.
+Sometimes the warmup is customized for the day, but that’s not always the case.

 Session plans are much more detailed.
 They include scales, substitutions, modifications, coaching tips and strategies, the “why” behind the workout and time breakdowns.
 In other words, each plan is a complete roadmap for how to coach a class.
 We take all of this work off the shoulders of your coaches so they can focus on the delivery and what they do best: coaching.